aswolff/pytrim/README.md

 # pytrim
-Simple gui to watch and trim videos in python
+Simple program to cut a window for a given start and end time